-Threatening emails are pretty common now, usually poorly executed, and sometimes successful in extorting money from people!
-It comes in various forms, but the gist is the same.
+Threatening emails are common, usually poorly executed, and sometimes successful in extorting money from people!
+They come in various forms, but the gist is the same.
 They want to scare you into paying them money.

 I’ll let you read it for yourself, and then I’ll explain a few things.